 The DAI Notional Schedule

-In the DAI summary schedule below we cover historic, current and future work items.
+In the DAI summary notional schedule below we cover historic, current and future work items.
 For the “road map” you can see where we must finish current reviews/projects before we can start on the new architecture/protocol work.
 The “future” tasks can be mapped to specific features of the architecture in Fig 2.
 We realize that the mapping is not included in this paper for the sake of brevity, but we can provide that if desired by the CMC.
 The major points on this schedule are:

+Each of these documents must of course follow the normal workflow approval process.
+If the CWE project of the first of the future documents, “Data Archive Architecture Description Document”, is approved, we intend to produce a draft of that book after one year so that this can help to justify the approval of the second project

 We anticipate a pace of about a document per year, with 3 or 4 documents in work at any given time.

 Some may be able to be combined, which could shorten the delivery cycle.